AardsmaFive Homepage My Photos

 No little girl world is complete without dolls!

-My little sister, Rachel and I. I still love the simple pleasures of the country.
+My little sister, Rachel and I.

 Me, on the right, welcoming little Tim into our family.
 The miracle of new life never grows old.